hendzormati/Qt-Arduino-Sqldeveloper/README.md

 ## Database Setup

 To set up the database for the Share and Care Center Management Application, follow these steps:

-Locate the SQL File:
+**Locate the SQL File:**
 The SQL file required for the application is named ahminy.sql and is included in this project.
-Configure Database Connection:
+**Configure Database Connection:**

-Open the connection.cpp file in your project.
+1. Open the connection.cpp file in your project.
-Locate the section where the database connection is established.
+2. Locate the section where the database connection is established.
-Update the username and password to your Oracle account credentials.
+3. Update the username and password to your Oracle account credentials.
-Test Account:
+**Test Account:**
 When launching the application, you can log in using the following test credentials to explore the features:
-Username: test
+-Username: test
-Password: test
+-Password: test
-Mailing Configuration:
+**Mailing Configuration:**
 If you wish to use the mailing feature, be sure to enter your own email information in the relevant section of the application.
-Run the Application:
+**Run the Application:**

-Ensure the database is set up and running.
+-Ensure the database is set up and running.
-Launch the Share and Care Center Management Application to start using the features.
+-Launch the Share and Care Center Management Application to start using the features.
 ## Usage

 1. Launch the Share and Care Center Management Application.